d33bs/set-website/_members/dave-bunten.md

   github: d33bs
 ---

-Dave Bunten is a multiskilled data technologist with a passion for expanding human potential through software design, collaboration, and innovation.
+Dave Bunten is a multiskilled research data engineer with a passion for expanding human potential through software design, collaboration, and innovation.
 He brings a diverse background in higher education, healthcare, and software development to help orchestrate scientific data pipelines.
 Outside of work, Dave enjoys hiking, biking, painting, and spending time with family.